2023 Kim Hill Scholarship

-Please apply for the 2023 Kim Hill Scholarship, co-offered by Eagles Fly for Leukemia and the Ronald McDonald House of the Philadelphia Region.
+Please apply for the 2025 Kim Hill Scholarship offered by the Ronald McDonald House of the Philadelphia Region.
 Named after the daughter of former Philadelphia Eagles player Kim Hill and inspiration for the founding of the first Ronald McDonald House, this scholarship honors the educational pursuits and futures of individuals who have experienced cancer as a child.

 Am I eligible?